The Girl I Saved on the Train Turned Out to Be My Childhood Friend: Light novel

-Written by Kennoji, The Girl I Saved on the Train Turned Out to Be My Childhood Friend started on the user-generated novel publishing website Shōsetsuka ni Narō on May 21, 2019, and the last chapter was published on December 15, 2020; the series was removed from the platform in late March of 2021.
-The first novel volume, illustrated by Fly, was released by SB Creative's GA Bunko imprint on February 14, 2020.
-As of October 14, 2022, seven volumes have been released.
+Written by Kennoji, The Girl I Saved on the Train Turned Out to Be My Childhood Friend started on the user-generated novel publishing website Shōsetsuka ni Narō on May 21, 2019, and the last chapter was published on December 15, 2020; the series was removed from the platform in late March 2021.
+The first novel volume, illustrated by Fly, was released by SB Creative's GA Bunko imprint on February 14, 2020, and the eighth and last volume was released on May 15, 2023.

 The novel has been licensed for English release in North America by Yen Press.

 Manga

-A manga adaptation, illustrated by You Midorikawa, started on Square Enix's Manga UP! website on October 7, 2020.
-Square Enix has collected its chapters into individual tankōbon volumes.
-The first volume was released on May 7, 2021.
-As of January 7, 2023, seven volumes have been released.
+A manga adaptation, illustrated by You Midorikawa, was serialized on Square Enix's Manga Up! website from October 7, 2020, to May 14, 2024.
+Square Enix has collected its chapters in eleven tankōbon volumes, released from May 7, 2021, to June 7, 2024.

 The series has been licensed for English release in North America by Yen Press.